full control of your digital advertising. Try Free for 14 Days

 From the publishers' perspective, putting the right ad next to the right content increases the value of every impression.

 • Sell inventory at a higher price.
-Contextual targeting improves ad performance.
+Contextual advertising spending improves ad performance.
 Therefore, publishers have a valid reason to charge more per impression.

 • Enhance the user experience.
 When ads match the content of a page, they cause less distraction and frustration to the visitors.

 • Monetize first-party data.
-Publishers already have all the data they need to provide to advertisers for contextual targeting; they just should put it to use.
+Publishers already have all the data they need to provide to brands for contextual targeting programmatic ads; they just should put it to use.

 Here's how advertisers can win by having their ads placed in the most appropriate places.